TAJ-Tech/open.fda.gov/README.md

 # 2. Discussing and deciding the approach

 The Team reviewed and discussed the FDA challenge as stated on the FDA web site in deciding the approach.
 Given the scale and size of this prototype, Kanban/SCRUM hybrid approach was adopted for quick turnarounds.
 Separate sprints were not adopted for this prototype as everything was accomplished in one development cycle, iteratively.
-Microsoft Word was sufficient to handle the product backlog tracking, eliminating the need for a separate ALM tool.
-Requirements identified were broken into smaller stories or tasks, and creating a High Level Design, with subsequent steps and process to follow.
-The artifacts needed for executing the project were also identified.
+Microsoft Word was sufficient to handle the product backlog tracking.
+Requirements identified were broken into smaller stories or tasks, and the artifacts needed for executing the project were identified.

-We conducted our daily standup/conference call to discuss work items, monitor progress, and provide feedback to resolve all issues that arose.
-We also used emails and short phone calls and meetings for communication.
+We also used emails and short phone calls and meetings for communication and conducted daily standup/conference calls to discuss work items, progress and feedback.
 A daily time capture was mandated for everybody in the team to monitor the time taken for developing the prototype.

 # 3. Identifying the Artifacts needed for the project
 The following artifacts were identified for the prototype project
 Documentation: